cdeil/hipsperiments/tile_orientation/README.md

 This script and images show that both HiPS tiles and HiPS all-sky files are up-down flipped in FITS format when compared to the JPEG and PNG format.

+Note that FITS viewers will display images such that (0, 0) is at the lower left.
+All images shown here follow the JPEG convention and image viewers of having (0, 0) be located at the to left.

 ## Tile image example

 ### Original image in JPG format